aniketpotabatti/Gen-AI-Hub/Dishcovery/README.md

 2. Use the sidebar to set your preferences (e.g., dietary, cuisine, allergies).
 3. Click "Generate Recipe" to get your custom recipe.
 4. If you like the recipe, click "Download PDF" to save it.
+---

+## What's Next?
+I plan to expand this project by adding:
+1. Image Recognition: Snap a photo of your fridge to auto-detect ingredients.
+2. RAG Integration: Connect it to a database of verified chef recipes for more "authentic" results.